zammad/zammad-admin-documentation/manage/webhook/examples/microsoft-teams-notifications.rst

    Microsoft decided to retire
    `their Office 365 connectors <https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/>`_.
-   The new way of connecting MS Teams with third party tools is via the `Workflow app in Teams <https://support.microsoft.com/en-us/office/browse-and-add-workflows-in-microsoft-teams-4998095c-8b72-4b0e-984c-f2ad39e6ba9a>`_.
+   The new way of connecting MS Teams with third-party tools is via the `Workflow app in Teams <https://support.microsoft.com/en-us/office/browse-and-add-workflows-in-microsoft-teams-4998095c-8b72-4b0e-984c-f2ad39e6ba9a>`_.

    For the transition period, we decided to keep this guide as is.
-Make sure to follow Microsoft's guide as replacement for **Step 1** below, to connect Teams and Zammad via Workflow app.
+Make sure to follow Microsoft's guide as replacement for **step 1** below, to connect Teams and Zammad via Workflow app.

    If you already use this webhook and *didn't customize* the payload, the new webhook is used automatically after updating Zammad.
-In this case you just need to change the connection in Teams.
-Otherwise you have to manually adjust it in Zammad, too.
-See
-   :doc:`MS Teams webhooks </manage/webhook/examples/microsoft-teams-webhooks>`
-   where you can find the old and new default ones in case you need it.
+In this case, you just need to create the workflow for your channel in Microsoft Teams.
+Otherwise you have to manually adjust the payload in Zammad, too.
+See :doc:`MS Teams webhooks </manage/webhook/examples/microsoft-teams-webhooks>` where you can find the old and new default ones in case you need it.